Office of the Superintendent of Financial Institutions

 The Regulations require that the company’s policies dealing with dividends and bonuses to be paid to the participating policyholders and the management of the participating accounts be disclosed and available to shareholders and policyholders.
 In this regard, OSFI expects companies that have participating policies in force to provide the information necessary for the policyholder to have an understanding of the operations of participating accounts.
 Such appropriate disclosure should contribute to enabling policyholders to form reasonable expectations with respect to dividends, and to obtain reasonable knowledge of the nature of participation, the operation of participating accounts and the methods used in deciding on the distribution of participating account surplus to policyholders.

-The company should explain its policy concerning the determination of distributable surplus which is to be paid as participating dividends.
+The company should explain its policy concerning the determination of distributable surplus which is to be paid as participating policy dividends.

 If a permanent contribution to participating account surplus is expected under the policy, this methodology should be explained and the rationale for this approach should be provided.
 Guidance should be given with respect to the effect on the participating accounts.
 If other methods are used to manage participating account surplus, they should be explained and the rationale should be provided.

 The policyholder’s participation in the experience of the company (which is common policy contract language) should be explained such that policyholders understand that they are participating in the results of the participating account to which the particular policy belongs.
-It should be clear how that participation is achieved, e.g., through policyholder dividends, bonuses, etc.
+It should be clear how that participation is achieved, e.g., through policy dividends, bonuses, etc.

 The statement should be clear that since actual levels of experience cannot be known in advance, dividends cannot be guaranteed.
 It is also important for the statement to note that experience can deteriorate over time and that, as a result, dividends may be reduced.